The Constitution Is the Crisis

 The upshot of all this is that perhaps the most fundamental question facing the United States today, especially for those who correctly argue that the system is “rigged” in favor of maintaining an untenable status quo, is the extent to which the Constitution itself does much of the “rigging.”
 One might well speak of a “constitutional crisis,” but one should recognize that it is the Constitution itself that is the crisis.
 The question, then, facing the United States today is simple: Can the Constitution be fixed?

-Any discussion of “structural reform” that includes reference to the Constitution itself runs up against the harsh reality that Article V—the section of the Constitution that lays out the process for amending it—makes doing, practically speaking, nearly impossible.
+Any discussion of “structural reform” that includes reference to the Constitution itself runs up against the harsh reality that Article V—the section of the Constitution that lays out the process for amending it—makes doing so, practically speaking, nearly impossible.
 The reason is not only that it is very difficult even to propose an amendment; it is even more difficult to get one ratified after proposal.
 Although Article V provides for a convention triggered by a petition of two-thirds of the states, one has obviously never occurred.
 All amendments that have ever been successful were proposed and then approved by Congress before being sent to the states.
 An “Article V Convention” would allow an end run around Congress inasmuch as the convention could propose new amendments, but those, too, would need to be submitted to the states, and three-quarters of them would have to agree before an amendment would be ratified.
 Clearly, none of this is easy to do.
 If one imagines the amendment process as a game, one would clearly prefer to play defense rather than offense.
 Think only of the thus-far-failed Equal Rights Amendment, for which support in Congress and in a hefty majority of the states with a majority of the population was irrelevant.

 Eric W. Orts: The path to give California 12 senators, and Vermont just one